Before you buy a Chan Chi Kee, CCK 2021 Edition

 Chan Chi Kee NO.2 (CCK) KF1902 (Wooden handle, Chopper)

 N O T E S:

-1. Chinese ”Vegetable” Cleaver or also called the ”slicer.” – to slice vegetable and boneless meat
+1. Chinese ”Vegetable” Cleaver or also called the ”slicer.” – to slice vegetables and boneless meat

 3. ”Bone” Cleaver – to cut harder/bigger bones like a pork rib.
-Not ideal for cutting vegetables as it will split rather than cut.
+Not ideal for cutting vegetables as they will split rather than cut.

 ▶ If you want to know what knife you should buy you can read the following article ''Choosing your knife''. ▶ On my youtube channel, I have reviewed a lot of different knives.
 You can watch the playlist by clicking here. ▶ Click here, if you want to search for other kitchen knives on: Amazon. ▶ Click here, if you want to search for other Chinese knives on AliExpress. ▶ Check out my gear on Kit: https://kit.co/ChefPanko ▶ Check out my recommendation on Amazon: https://www.amazon.com/shop/chefpanko Full Disclosure: If you purchase from these links I get a small commission that goes towards supporting the channel and website.
 As an Amazon Associate, I earn from qualifying purchases ▶ If you have any questions about Japanese knives made in China or about some of the brands feel free to ask it in the comment section below.
 Thank you for your support and feedback. ▶ Want to work with me?
 Please use the contact form by clicking here.